FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metadata/metadata_schema_reference.md

 # Reference in FOCUS Data
 The provider must provide a reference to the schema utilized in the FOCUS dataset.
-Becuase methods of delivery vary, the reference to the schema utilized may be built in, such as a database, where schema is an included component of the tables.
+Because methods of delivery vary, the reference to the schema utilized may be built in, such as a database, where schema is an included component of the tables.
 Others such as a file, may not be built in and therefore need to provide an ID to the schema used.

 ## Logical Section: Schema
 ### Subsection: Schema Reference